rmoli082/FightTheBlightTD/README.md

 # FightTheBlightTD
-Karmic Adventures: Fight the Blight TD is a mobile tower defense game from Morash Studios
+Fight the Blight TD is a mobile tower defense game from Morash Studios